-- What is your blood type, if you know it?
+- What is your blood type, if you know?

 What you can do in the meantime

 In most developing countries, you can buy powdered packets of oral rehydration salts (ORS) originally developed by the World Health Organization to treat diarrhea and dehydration in infants with cholera.
-Reconstitute the powder in clean drinking or boiled water according to the directions on the package.
+Stir the powder into clean drinking or boiled water according to the package directions.